SteveMM/PP_Term_Projects/README.md

 ##### I. Kotsireas, e-mailikotsire@wlu.ca.
 - This assignment must be completed on a SHARCnet cluster using MPI C programming.
 - Strict adherence to the SHARCNET etiquette (as per the course outline) is required.

-##### This Term Project is aimed at developing an efficient implementation of a parallel algorithm to com-pute the number of different elements in an N x N multiplication table.
+### This Term Project is aimed at developing an efficient implementation of a parallel algorithm to compute the number of different elements in an N x N multiplication table.

 ### 1  Statement of the problem